First known U.S. cases of potent South African COVID-19 variant found in South Carolina

 But the presence of the South African variant, which has shown no evidence of causing more severe disease, is nonetheless especially concerning because several laboratory studies have found that it reduces vaccine and antibody therapy efficacy.

-Another concern, according to Vivek Murthy, nominated to be the next U.S. surgeon general, is that the South African variant may require larger doses of antibody therapeutics for effective treatment.

-Confirmation of two patients with that variant in South Carolina comes days after the Minnesota Department of Health identified the first known U.S. case of another highly contagious variant that originated in Brazil.
+Confirmation of two patients with that variant in South Carolina came days after the Minnesota Department of Health identified the first known U.S. case of another highly contagious strain that originated in Brazil.

 Yet a third form of the virus from the UK that is more infectious, and associated with higher mortality, made its first U.S. appearance last month in Colorado and has since been detected in at least 28 states.